Incremental Backup System

 - Minimal network traffic

-- Efficent use of disk space -- store many backups in a modest amount of
+- Efficient use of disk space -- store many backups in a modest amount of

 space.

-- Incredibly useful backups.
-Most backups are pretty much useless until
+- Incredibly useful backups!
+Most backups are pretty much

-you need to restore data, you will find these IBS backups are something you
+useless until you need to restore data.
+You will find these IBS backups

-- Good protection from ransomware attacks -- no code from the machines
+- Good protection from ransomeware attacks -- no code from the machines

-being backed up is run on the server, so a ransomware attack on the machine
+being backed up is run on the server, so a ransomeware attack on the machine

 being backed up should not be a problem on the backup server.